TajfunMZ/realsence_application/README.md

   - *cv2*

-## Environment & setup
+### Environment & setup

 I am using the tools listed below, but so long as the dependencies above are fullfiled any other alternative is acceptable.
 Italic items are optional.

  **Editor & extencions:**
  - visual studio code (with extencions)
     - python
     - *GitLens*
  - Anaconda

 **Setup:**
   - Install vs code and its extencions
   - Install Anaconda
   - On Anaconda create a new environment and add the needed python libraries
-  - Activate Anaconda in the terminal (can also be done by trying to run the code in vs code by clicking the run button that appears after adding the python extension)
+  - Activate Anaconda in the terminal (open the terminal of the environment by clicking the play button of the environment in anaconda)
   - Add external libraries to the environment by running the following commands:
     - pip install --user open3d
     - pip install --user pyrealsense2